coredex-source/AxonQueryAndDatabaseExecutionLanguage/README.md

 - AQADEL or AxonQueryAndDatabaseExecutionLanguage is a DBMS written in C++.
     - Commits and updates will be appriciated!

+###  Refer to README-v2.0.md if building a newer version from source.

 ## Available Commands -
 - createDatabase DatabaseName  -  Creates a database with a specified name and by default switches to the database.